oplog/resource-redux/README.md

     data?: T; // The data that is returned from the http call error?: Error; // The error (non HTTP 200) body that is returned from the http call
-    isBusy: boolean; // Represents the request continuity }
+    isBusy: boolean; // Represents the request continuity
+    isSuccess: boolean; // Represents the request is successfully returned }
 ```